knative/community/elections/2021-SC/README.md

 Knative Steering Committee (SC) is responsible for the general health of the Knative community.
-Seats up for the election are the remaining bootstrap seats and in addition to contributor seats, we're introducing one (1) end-user seat to bring more diversity into the SC representation.
+Seats up for the election are the remaining bootstrap seats and in addition to contributor seats, we're introducing one (1) end-user seat to bring more diversity into the SC representation, which will be elected by the SC after the election has been completed.

 ## Eligibility